clokep/relapse/docs/message_retention_policies.md

 Once an event reaches its expiry date (defined as the time it was sent plus the value for `max_lifetime` in the room), two things happen:

-* Synapse stops serving the event to clients via any endpoint.
+* Relapse stops serving the event to clients via any endpoint.
-* The message gets picked up by the next purge job (see the "Purge jobs" section) and is removed from Synapse's database.
+* The message gets picked up by the next purge job (see the "Purge jobs" section) and is removed from Relapse's database.

 Since purge jobs don't run continuously, this means that an event might stay in a server's database for longer than the value for `max_lifetime`